sfriedli1/Proseminar-AGDS/README.md

 Data availability: Automated measurements since 1981\
 - Land-cover: Arealstatistik/NOLC or swissTLM3D/TLMRegio\
 Data availability: NOLC for 2004/2009; TLMRegio from 2020-2024 (I found information on swisstopo website, that it exists since 2003 but I could only find downloadable file for 2020-2024)\
-- Vegetation: MODIS MOD13Q1 NDVI and/or Landsat\
+- Vegetation: MODISTools and/or Landsat\
-Data availability: MODIS MOD13Q1 NDVI from 2000-2025; Landsat from 1972-2025 (spread over multiple missions)\
+Data availability: MODISTools from 2000-2025; Landsat from 1972-2025 (spread over multiple missions)\
 - Control variables: DEM (swissALTI3D) to derive elevation and aspect\
 Data availability: Updated every 6 years split up into 3 regions